 Jul 21, 2016

 Just being told you need a MRI can make you worried and anxious.
-One of our trained technologists answers the top 5 questions that are asked most commonly asked about having an MRI.
+One of our certified technologists answers the top 5 questions that are asked most commonly asked about having an MRI.

 Jun 27, 2016